DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 Name of the field or column name that maps to the primary entity id.
 Required if the [id pairs SQL](#szprimaryrelationshipidpairssqlfile) is defined.

 *Example value:* `primary_id`

+## SZRollupCountsSql
+Pointer to SQL that returns entity id - rollup count (= number of related entity instances) pairs (e.g. variant - number of people).
+Useful when there's an easy way to calculate these in SQL and we want to avoid ingesting the full entity - related entity relationship id pairs table into Dataflow.

+### SZRollupCountsSql.entityIdFieldName
+**required** String

+Name of the field or column name that maps to the entity id.

+*Example value:* `entity_id`

+### SZRollupCountsSql.rollupCountFieldName
+**required** String

+Name of the field or column name that maps to the rollup count per entity id.

+*Example value:* `rollup_count`

+### SZRollupCountsSql.rollupCountsSqlFile
+**required** String

+Name of the entity id - rollup counts (= number of items entity instances) pairs SQL file.

+File must be in the same directory as the entity/group file.
+Name includes file extension.

+There can be other columns selected in the SQL file (e.g. `SELECT * FROM relationships`), but the entity id and rollup count fields are required.

+*Example value:* `rollupCounts.sql`